digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

     > Photo of speaker installed.
 Note you can use the original screws, or the new screws and brackets from the new speakers if wanted/needed

-1. reinstall the door card, remembering to reconnect the window winder handle (on manual winding models) or the electronic window panel (on electronic window models)
+1. Reinstall the door card, remembering to reconnect the window winder handle (on manual winding models) or the electronic window panel (on electronic window models)
-1. done
+1. Done

 ### Rear Speakers - Sedan